ianyepan/ianyepan.github.io/_posts/2021-05-24-editor-war.md

 1](http://wenshanren.org/?p=418) and [Reference
 2](http://ergoemacs.org/misc/famous_emacs_users.html))

-And that reason is simple.
-Emacs is the best editor in the world.
+And that reason is simple. **Because Emacs is the best editor in the world.**

+Could you jump straight to Emacs before learning Vim?
+Well, no one is stopping you, but I believe that the best way to learn Vim bindings is to use Vim.
+And despite being a die-hard Emacs enthusiast, I must admit that Emacs has inferior (straight-up awful) default hotkeys, and the [Vim bindings will blow your mind once you learn it](https://www.youtube.com/watch?v=wlR5gYd6um0).
+Bottom line is, use Vim bindings in Emacs.
+You'll get the best of both worlds.

 ## Concluding words